 Best in the Wild

-The very best place to see squirrels up close is the hide on Alverstone Mead nature trail.
-Take hazelnuts with you and place them on the feeding platform and before long you will hear them scurrying across the roof and then down the sides of the hide.
+The very best place to see red squirrels up close on the Isle of Wight is the hide on Alverstone Mead nature trail.
+Take hazelnuts with you and place them on the feeding platform and before long, you will hear them scurrying across the roof and then down the sides of the hide.
 The squirrels come very close to you and they are particularly tame because of the frequent visitors.
 Please do not feed them Brazil nuts under any circumstances as they are poisonous to squirrels and too many peanuts will thin their bones – find hazelnuts to feed them if you can.
 There are also hosts of wild birds on the feeders that hang from the trees who will take nuts left out on the hide shelf – on the day we visited there were blue and great tits, hedge and house sparrows, chaffinches and robins.
 Ducks, pheasants and moorhens were ground feeding around the hide.

 Best at the Attractions

-Robin Hill must be the best family-style attraction for seeing red squirrels as they not only have a special hide in the woods but Helen Butler from the Wight Squirrel Project holds a Red Squirrel Safari; walk and talk, every Friday during the summer season at 3.30pm.
+Robin Hill must be the best family-style attraction for seeing red squirrels on the Isle of Wight, as they not only have a special hide in the woods but Helen Butler from the Wight Squirrel Project holds a Red Squirrel Safari; walk and talk, every Friday during the summer season at 3.30pm.
 You will also see red squirrels scampering across the lawns of Osborne House if you keep your eyes peeled – look to the left as you drive in and up in the big trees between the house and the walled garden or in the trees around the Swiss Cottage.

 Best on the Farm